natthasath/vibe-ticket-collection/README.md

 # Vibe Ticket Collection

-Ticket Collection helps you organize and display your favorite movie tickets in one place.
-Create a digital archive of your cinema experiences with customizable options for movie titles, dates, theaters, and personal notes.
+Vibe Ticket Collection lets you organize and showcase your favorite movie tickets in a digital archive.
+Easily log movie titles, dates, theaters, and personal notes—preserving your cinema memories with customizable, neat, and accessible records.